 Attribute version

 The attribute version documents the version of the variability language which is supported by this implementation of the Variability Exchange Language.
-It is obviously a read-only attribute.
+It is a read-only attribute.

 The attribute version shall be a positive integer.

 See the attribute version of the class VariabilityExchangeModels (section 3.19.2) for further constraints on this attribute.